Ananthsunrise/AWS-Resource-Tracker-Shell-Script/README.md

   vim aws-resource-tracker.sh
   <copy and paste theattached code>
   save the file :wq!
-  ./aws-resource-tracker.sh(to execute the file)
+  chmod 777 aws-resource-tracker.sh (to give permissios for file) sudo apt install jq -y (to install jq, if it is not in linux machine) ./aws-resource-tracker.sh(to execute the file)
 4.Now you can view how many aws resources you have in your aws account in the terminal.